jugla/worldtidesinfocustom/README.md

 - latitude, longiude is the place you want to see (hereabove Royan,France)

 and  optional parameter
+- unit: metric or imperial (to display height in meter or feet, to specify station_distance in km or miles)
 - station_distance: the radius in km from location to retrieve tide station
 - vertical_ref : the reference you want to use for tide (default is LAT).
 See [datum ref](https://www.worldtides.info/datums)
 - plot_color : the comma-separated RGB values for the tide graph foreground color